BlankAlmasry/RaterBot/readme.md

 ##  leaderboard

     @RaterBot leaderboard
-it will paginated ranking of the users based on their rating/rank from top to bottom. users can paginate the list by simply pressing the already existing emotes of ⬅➡ arrows.
+it will paginate ranking of the users based on their rating/rank from top to bottom. users can paginate the list by simply pressing the already existing emotes of ⬅➡ arrows.
 example:
  @RaterBot leaderboard